PostgreSQL to SingleStore Data Type Mapping

 DATETIME(6) |

-Invalid PostgreSQL Date and Time Values
+Invalid PostgreSQL DATETIME and TIMESTAMP Values

 Certain invalid DATETIME values are automatically converted to valid SingleStore values: